-Beginning in July 2009, new members enrolled in the BadgerCare Plus Core Plan will receive a ForwardHealth Core Plan card.
+Members enrolled in the BadgerCare Plus Core Plan will receive a ForwardHealth Core Plan card.
 All identification cards include the member's name and 10-digit member identification number.
 The identification cards may be used to verify a member's enrollment, but possession of an identification card does not guarantee enrollment.
 It is possible that a member will present a card when he or she is not enrolled; therefore, it is essential that providers verify enrollment before providing services.